openwisp/netjsongraph.js/README.md

   Whether to allow switching between graph and map render or not.
 You can also set it `true` to enable it.

+- `showLabelsAtZoomLevel`

+  **Default**: `7`

+  The zoom level at which the labels are shown.
+This only works when `render` is set to `map`.
+  In graph mode, the overlapping labels are hidden automatically when zooming.

 - `dealDataByWorker`

   The url to the worker file if you want to deal the data by a worker.